OpenFOAM-HPC-Challenge/OHC1/README.md

 All submissions data (folder "submissions") is licensed under CC BY 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/.
 For citation, we suggest to provide a link to this repository.

 ### Presentations
 The presentations (folder "presentations") are not covered by any specific license.
-For further guidance, please reach out to the respective author.”
+For further guidance, please reach out to the respective author.

 ## Questions/Comments